t7r0n/CUDA-Optimized-Algorithms/README.md

 3. Execute the script:

 ```
-python linear_Search_numba_V1.py
+python linear_Search_numba_V2.py
 ```

 ## Usage
-Modify the main() function in linear_Search_numba_V1.py to set the desired array size (N) and target value.
+Modify the main() function in linear_Search_numba_V2.py to set the desired array size (N) and target value.
 By default, the script will search for a randomly selected integer within an array of 1 billion integers.

 ## Benchmark Results

 The following benchmark results illustrate the performance gain of using GPU acceleration:

-- CPU (Intel i7-9750h): ~15 minutes
+- CPU (Intel i7-9750h): ~160 minutes
-- GPU (NVIDIA RTX 2070 MaxQ): ~9 seconds
+- GPU (NVIDIA RTX 2070 MaxQ): ~14 seconds
-This represents more than a 100-fold increase in performance, showcasing the potential of GPU computing in data-intensive applications.
+This represents more than a ~685-fold increase in performance, showcasing the potential of GPU computing in data-intensive applications.

+## Future Work
+This is the first algorithm in a series of CUDA-optimized algorithms we plan to implement.
+Stay tuned for more GPU-accelerated algorithms coming soon!

 ## Contributing
 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your enhancements.